wmde/wikidata-wikibase-architecture/01-Introduction and Goals.md

 #### Large Non Wikimedia Wikibase Project

 - Ability to import large amount of data (>1M entities) into the Wikibase quickly & efficiently.

+### Product Managers

+- Access to an appropriate test system for product verification for new features.

+#### Wikidata Product Manager

+- It should be possible to create lists from the stored structured data.
+- Make the centralized data not only useful for Wikimedia projects, but also other users (researchers, apps etc.)
+- Store structured data relevant to the Wiktionary project in a meaningful way, that will also be useful for Abstract Wikipedia.
+- Store structured data relevant to files on Commons.
+- The stored data and changes must be manageable by a distributed community.
+- Solution should not enforce too tight rigidity in the data (e.g. enforcing and supporting by automation symmetric properties) because “world is complex and there are always exceptions”

 ### Wikibase / Wikidata System Developers